Leave of absenceBy : Kim Murphy | October 24, 2019

 You can apply for an LOA anytime a circumstance may require you to be out of class longer than 14 days.
-During an approved LOA, you are not considered withdrawn, and federal student aid return calculations are not required.
+During an approved LOA, you are not considered withdrawn and no Return to Title IV (R2T4) calculation is required for federal financial aid recipients.

 - Any break in attendance can cause a corresponding delay in your graduation date.